Earon88/Kelp_HCS/README.md

 The database represents the extent of the floating canopy of M. pyrifera along the Chilean part of the Humboldt Current System and its seasonal variation from summer 2016 to summer 2015.

-Variable Name
+Variable Name: Data Type;
+Unit/Format
 Description

-Data Type

-Unit/Format

-Example

 season: Categorical (Factor);
 Text (Fall, Winter, Spring, Summer)